Certora/gambit/README.md

 gambit mutate --filename file.sol
 ```

-Using `--filename` is quick and easy, but when you want to mutate multiple files
+However, if you want to mutate multiple files or apply a more complex set of
-or have a complex set of parameters you want to use for mutation it is better to
-use a configuration file via the `--json` argument:
+parameters, we recommend using a configuration file via the `--json` option
+instead:

 ```bash
 gambit mutate --json gambit-conf.json
 ```

-In this section we will give some examples of running Gambit using both
+In the following section we'll provide examples of how to run Gambit using both
-`--filename` and `--json`, and then give more complete documentation below.
+`--filename` and `--json`.
+We provide more complete documentation in the
+_Documentation_ section below.

-### Examples: Running `gambit mutate` from the CLI
+### Examples: Running `gambit mutate`

 All examples use code from `benchmarks` at the root of this repository.